 Dr. Ron Allchin, D.Min., founder of Biblical Counseling Center lists five reasons why kids disobey.

 Here are five possible motivations and examples.
 Discern which one or two best fits your child or teen.

 Children can be motivated to disobey by tensions displayed in the home.

 Examples: Financial tensions, parental marital problems, discipline issues related to a sibling, family tension with neighbors, parental work-related issues, tension with grandparents, tension in the church that affect the family, and other tension-creating situations.

 Children can be motivated by the influence of an unbiblical model.

-Examples: Ungodly anger modeled by a parent, rebellion against an authority modeled in the home.
-This latter includes Mom against Dad, or Dad against boss, or Mom against boss.
-It also includes ungodly examples of lying, cheating, stealing, and the like by someone in the home.
+Examples: Ungodly anger modeled by a parent, or rebellion against an authority modeled in the home (Mom against Dad, Dad against boss, Mom against boss, sibling against parent, or ungodly examples of lying, cheating, stealing, and the like by someone in the home).